Adam Enfroy Logo

 Inside the webinar tool of your choice, you should have the option to schedule a webinar.

-This is where you’ll input all the details of your webinar, including the date, time, and duration.
+You’ll input your webinar’s details here, including the date, time, and duration.

 You can also share the webinar with other people (e.g., the presenter, co-hosts, or team members) so they can make changes.